 UEF & EEF are describing the correlation between vehicle mass and the CFP value of the RV, as illustrated in Figure 6.

-The correlation of CFP value according to the ‘RVs’, should be allowed both below and beyond the mass of the RV,
+The correlation of CFP value according to the ‘RVs’, may be allowed both below and beyond the mass of the RV,

-The carbon emission of the declared vehicles, which belong to the same [emission group], can be estimated using the EF & the weight of the evaluated vehicle.
+The carbon emission of the declared vehicles, which belong to the same [emission group], can be estimated using the EFs & the weight of the evaluated vehicle.

 The definition of the RV & the Declared Vehicle is considered as follow: